Martin of Tours: Patronage

+In Poland, Saint Martin is the patron saint of the towns of Bydgoszcz and Opatów.
+His feast day is celebrated with a procession and festivities in the city of Poznań, where the main street (Święty Marcin) is named for him, along with a 13th-century church which is dedicated to him.
+As November 11 is also Polish Independence Day, it is a public holiday.

+Saint Martin is the patron saint of the city of Szombathely, Hungary, which contains a church dedicated to him.
+He is the patron saint of Buenos Aires, Argentina.
+In the Netherlands, he is the patron of the cathedral and city of Utrecht.
+He is also the patron of the city of Groningen; its Martini tower and Martinikerk (Martin's Church) were named for him.

+Saint Martin is also the patron of the church and town of Bocaue, in the Philippines.

+Saint Martin is the patron saint of the United States Army Quartermaster Corps, which also awards a medal in his name, the Order of St. Martin.

+Saint Martin is also patron saint of the Church Lads' and Church Girls' Brigade, an Anglican youth organisation; the youngest section of the brigade, comprising those aged 4 to 7, was renamed the "Martins" in his honour in 1998.

 Iconography

-Martin is most generally portrayed on horseback dividing his cloak with the beggar.
+Saint Martin is most generally portrayed on horseback dividing his cloak with the beggar.
 His emblem in English art is often that of a goose, whose annual migration is about late autumn.

-Hammer of Martin of Tours

-The Museum Catharijneconvent in Utrecht has a relic in its collection which is called "the hammer of St. Martin of Tours" (Latin: maleus beati Martini).
-It was made in the 13th or 14th century from a late Bronze Age stone axe from c.
-1,000 – 700 BC, though the dating is uncertain.
-The grip contains a Latin text saying "Ydola vanurunt Martini cesa securi nemo deos credat qui sic fuerant ruicuri" ("the pagan statues fall down, hit by St. Martin's axe.
-Let nobody believe that those are gods, who so easily fall down").
-Legend says that the axe belonged to St. Martin, and was used to hit the devil and to destroy the heathen temples and statues.

 Influence

 By the early 9th century, respect for Saint Martin was well-established in Ireland.
 His monastery at Marmoûtiers became the training ground for many Celtic missions and missionaries.
 Some believe that St. Patrick was his nephew and that Patrick was one of many Celtic notables who lived for a time at Marmoûtiers.
-St. Ninian definitely studied at Marmoûtiers and was profoundly influenced by Martin, carrying a deep love and respect for his teacher and his methods back to Scotland.
-Ninian was in the process of building a church when news reached him of Martin's death.
-Ninian dedicated that church to Martin.

-The Book of Armagh contains three distinct groups of material: (1) a complete text of the New Testament, (2) a dossier of materials on Saint Patrick, and (3) almost the complete body of writings on Saint Martin by Sulpicius Severus.
+St. Ninian definitely studied at Marmoûtiers and was profoundly influenced by Martin, to whom he dedicated a new church.
+The Book of Armagh contains, among other texts, almost the complete body of writings on Saint Martin by Sulpicius Severus.

 In Jonas of Bobbio's Vita Columbani, Jonas relates that Saint Columbanus, while travelling, requested to be allowed to pray at the tomb of St Martin.
 The Irish palimpsest sacramentary from the mid-7th century contains the text of a mass for St Martin.
 In the Life of Columba, Adamnan mentions in passing that St Martin was commemorated during Mass at Iona.

 In his Ireland and Her Neighbours in the Seventh Century, Michael Richter attributes this to the mission of Palladius seen within the wider context of the mission of Germanus of Auxerre to Britain around 429.
 Thus, this could be the context in which the Life of St Martin was brought from Gaul to Ireland at an early date, and could explain how Columbanus was familiar with it before he ever left Ireland.